bigcodingguy/chatgenius/README.md

 A real-time communication platform built with Next.js, Supabase, and Clerk.

+> **Important Note**: This project follows a specific, fixed scope as outlined in this document.
+The features and implementation details listed here are final and will not be expanded beyond what is documented.
+I have minimal prior knowledge of the technologies used.

 ## Project Overview

 ChatGenius is a modern chat application (Slack clone) that enables real-time communication through channels and direct messages.
 It's designed to provide a seamless, Slack-like experience with a focus on performance and user experience.